This semester’s RoboSumo tournament takes place at 2pm, Wednesday 14th Dec 2022.

 The tournament is divided into two main phases – a sorting phase and a knockout phase.
 Each team must also complete a validation process prior to competing in their first match.

 The validation process ensures that each robot complies with the restrictions on size and mass imposed by the Mini class rules.
 Teams who do not successfully complete the validation process are not eligible to compete in competitive bouts and can therefore only move down in the tournament ranking.
 Teams who are unable to field a compliant robot may still be asked to compete in one or more exhibition bouts for assessment purposes, but they cannot progress to the knockout phase of the tournament.

-Following validation (the “weigh-in”), if a team makes any change to their robot which increases its size or mass, they must repeat the validation process prior to competing in a match.
+Following validation (the “weigh-in”), if a team makes any change to their robot which increases its size or mass, or if they switch to a different robot, they must repeat the validation process prior to competing in any bout.

-In each group, the sorting phase will continue until the referee is satisfied that he/she has identified which 8 teams should progress to the knockout phase of the tournament.
+In each of the two pools (odd and even), the sorting phase will continue until the referee is satisfied that he/she has identified which 4 (or 8) teams should progress from that pool to the knockout phase of the tournament.

-The 8 top-ranked teams will proceed to the knockout phase of the tournament.
+The 8 (or 16) top-ranked teams will proceed to the knockout phase of the tournament.
 When a team loses a match in this phase, they are eliminated from the tournament.
 The referees will decide the number of bouts per match in each stage of the knockout phase (ordinarily best of 3 bouts, apart from the final which is best of 5 bouts).